farhanhubble/scikit-burn/README.md

 ---

-As an engineer and data scientist at heart this is my attempt to being automation, repeatability, and reuse to the field of cooking.
+As an engineer and data scientist at heart this is my attempt at bringing automation, repeatability, and reuse to the field of cooking.

-You'll find here ideas, recipes, hacks, all half-baked.
+You'll find here ideas, recipes, and hacks, all half-baked.